MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/registry-macros.md

 ### <a name="remarks"></a>Açıklamalar

-DECLARE_LIBID ' i türetilmiş `CAtlModuleT`bir sınıfta kullanın.
+`CAtlModuleT`türetilmiş bir sınıfta DECLARE_LIBID kullanın.

 ### <a name="example"></a>Örnek